SubbyDK/MobID/README.md

 I have started this crazy project to collect all IDs for all mobs in the game.

 ## But why, Subby?
 Why?
 I think it would be great to have a place where other addons can get the ID for a mob.
 It will make creating certain addons a bit easier.

 ## Good plan!
 How can I help?
-You just install this addon and, from time to time, send a file to me.
-Then I will look up all the IDs.
+You just install this addon and, from time to time, send a file to me and then I will look up all the IDs.
 The file you need to send is:
 \Turtle WoW\WTF\Account\[ACCOUNT NAME]\SavedVariables\MobID.lua